Quantumlyy/quantumlyy/README.md

 ## Projects

 - :robot: [`PenguBot`] - a multi-purpose [`Discord`] bot with powerful music, social profiles, economy, moderation, fun, utility and much, much more!
+- [`Waifusion`] - Set of 16384 uniquely generated digital waifu NFT collectibles on the Ethereum blockchain.
+- [`UwUCrew`] - A collection of 9670 unique PFP NFTs on the Ethereum blockchain.

 And many, many more projects that you can find by exploring [`my repositories`]!